Criticism of G4S

-G4S describes itself as "the world's leading provider of security solutions" and provides security services for over 40 embassies around the world, work as stewards at football stadiums and runs over six British prisons, operates prisoner tagging schemes, assists within the Government Communications Headquarters (GCHQ) in the United Kingdom, and provides administrative roles to the health and education sectors.
+G4S describes itself as "the world's leading provider of security solutions" and provides security services for over 40 embassies around the world, works as stewards at football stadiums and runs over six British prisons, operates prisoner tagging schemes, assists within the Government Communications Headquarters (GCHQ) in the United Kingdom, and provides administrative roles to the health and education sectors.
 The company operates as a subsidiary of an American security services provider Allied Universal since April 2021.

 G4S's controversies became known to the wider public following their handling of security for the 2012 Summer Olympics, but controversy extends to the 1990s, before the company was founded in its present form by the merger of Group 4 with Securicor.
 However, the corporation insists that the level of substantiated complaints has been extremely low and they are of a minor nature.

 Detention centres

 The company received over 700 complaints from illegal immigrants held in G4S detention centres in the UK in 2010, including allegations of assault and racism.
 Three accounts of assault and two accounts of racial discrimination were upheld in relation to the company, although the majority of complaints against the company related to loss of property and lack of communication.
 Following release of an extremely critical report regarding a G4S-operated jail, the Labour party's shadow justice secretary said they would be inclined to take control of for-profit prisons if the industry competitors had not met deadlines imposed upon them.
 The response of Sadiq Khan, then Shadow Lord Chancellor and Shadow Justice Secretary, stressed the need for better contracting, to include liquidated damages provisions.
 The chief inspector of prisons, Nick Hardwick, recommended the crafting of a takeover contingency plan.
 "It's not delivering what the public should expect of the millions being paid to G4S to run it."
 Khan said, "I see no difference whether the underperformance is in the public, private or voluntary sector ...
 We shouldn't tolerate mediocrity in the running of our prisons."
 Khan continued: "We can't go on with scandal after scandal, where the public's money is being squandered and the quality of what's delivered isn't up to scratch.
 The government is too reliant on a cosy group of big companies.
 The public are rightly getting fed up to the back teeth of big companies making huge profits out of the taxpayer, which smacks to them of rewards for failure."
 Violence has increased at Rainsbrook Secure Training Centre and the private firm running it has no plans to improve stability.

 In September 2017, G4S suspended nine members of staff from an immigration removal centre near Gatwick Airport, following a BBC Panorama undercover investigation.
 The programme reported to have covert footage recorded at the centre showing officers "mocking, abusing and assaulting" people being held there.